CCAndyB/VueTutorial/javascript/vue/README.md

-## Using the Cryptocompare API with Vue
+## Using the CryptoCompare API with Vue
 This is the github repository for the CryptoCompare API Guide for vue.
-With this guide you can learn how to make HTTP Requests to the cryptocompare API using vue and how you can use the response in a simple single page application.
+With this guide you can learn how to make HTTP Requests to the CryptoCompare API using vue and how you can use the response in a simple single page application.